Fan Calculator

 About the Fan Calculator

 The fan calculator determines the power requirements for moving air through a duct system based on airflow volume, static pressure, and fan/motor efficiencies.
-Whether you are sizing a bathroom exhaust fan, an HVAC blower, or an industrial ventilation system, this tool computes air horsepower, brake horsepower, electrical input power, and annual operating costs.
+Whether you are sizing a bathroom exhaust fan, an HVAC blower, or an industrial ventilation system, This calculator computes air horsepower, brake horsepower, electrical input power, and annual operating costs.

 Fan selection involves balancing airflow capacity (CFM), pressure capability (static pressure), noise, efficiency, and cost.
 The fan affinity laws show how performance scales with speed — doubling RPM doubles flow but requires eight times the power, making speed control a powerful energy-saving strategy.
 Modern variable-frequency drives (VFDs) exploit this cubic relationship to dramatically reduce energy consumption in variable-load applications.